Minimising financial harm caused by mental health crisis.

 23,000 people in England alone were struggling with problem debt last year whilst in hospital for their mental health.
 Many thousands more were managing debt whilst in the care of a crisis team in the community.

 In a mental health crisis a person may experience acute distress or altered reality, their cognitive capacity may fluctuate, and their psychological or emotional state may reduce their ability to cope with everyday tasks and make it impossible to stay on top of their finances.
-We need to ensure that people receiving medical support for a mental health crisis are protected from financial harm, and given space to recover.
+We need to ensure that people receiving medical support for a mental health crisis are protected from financial harm, and given recovery space.